mgonline86/Islamic-Finder-App/README.md

+This App is used in the website http://salawat-calendar.herokuapp.com/

 # Welcome to Salawat Calendar App

 This is a Python App with a Tkinter GUI to Create custom Islamic prayer times calendar in .csv format that can be imported to your google calendar.